maddieamie/reading-notes/README.md

 **What is functional programming?**

+A style of building the structure of computer programs and elements that treats computing as evaluating functions and does not change state or data.

 **What is a pure function and how do we know if something is a pure function?**
+It returns the same result when given the same input.
+It does not rely on global objects that are not passed into it as params, it's more self-contained.
+It does not have a random internal generator within it.
+It will not modify any global obj or param passed by reference.

 **What are the benefits of a pure function?**

+The outputs are predictable and the inputs are known.
+You can make exact predictive statements.

 **What is immutability?**

+Changing the value in stored in memory changes the memory itself.
+Immutability does not allow changes in the memory location.
+Strings are immuteable, so every time they are reassigned a different value, they are changing the memory state of that string.

 **What is Referential transparency?**

+If two functions are given the same inputs, then they return the same result.
+So if they are pure functions, which work with immutable data, then they provide referential transparency.

 [Node JS Tutorial for Beginners #6 - Modules and require()](https://www.youtube.com/watch?v=xHLd36QoS4k)

 **What is a module?**

+Another js file with piece of code that has a certain functionality that we can then call upon when we need it.
+If we edit the modules, it makes it easier to expand and develop on the application in the future, because one file does not contain all functionality of the entire application.
+We can just change one part of that functionality in its self-contained module.

 **What does the word ‘require’ do?**

+It calls the path to the module.

 **How do we bring another module into the file the we are working in?**

+The method is not available to us outside the module so we need to bring it into the file.
+We have to say exactly what part of the module we would like to use.

 **What do we have to do to make a module available?**

+We need `require('./count');` in our main app file and set it equal to a variable like `var counter= require('./count');`, and then `module.exports = counter;` in our count.js module file.
+The exports part tells us what in our module is being made available when you call a file path to require it.
+Then you can call the variable `counter` in your app.js file to run that method as usual, like a method with params = `counter(['shuaun', 'blahh'])`

 ### Class 10